gaehlerm/SoftwareEngineering/README.md

 As in this example, `test_a` is always going to fail, so `test_b` will be skipped as it depends on `test_a`.

-The output will be `1 failed, 1 skipped` because the `test_b` was skipped.
-In the brief test summary information, only `test_a` is listed as failed.
-Only once `test_a` is fixed, will `test_b` be executed.
+The output will be `1 failed, 1 skipped`.
+Only `test_a` was executed (and failed) while `test_b` was skipped.
+Once `test_a` is fixed, will `test_b` be executed as well.

 For unit tests, dependent tests are generally not an issue.
 Each test covers only one unit, which shouldn't depend on any other units.
 Thus, unit tests are independent.
-For integration or functional tests [chapter Types of tests], this is a different story.
+For integration or functional tests [chapter Types of Tests], this is a different story.
 They can easily become dependent on one another.
 This is why it is important to keep track of the dependencies of the different tests.

-### Flaky tests
+### Flaky Tests

 Tests that do not always return the same result are called flaky.
 This is extremely bad.
 It's just like a false alarm once in a while.
 You may become annoyed and start ignoring it.
 Or maybe even worse, the alarm doesn't go off even though it should.
 Try to avoid flaky tests at all costs.
 It won't take much effort to rerun the tests.
 But the main problem is that it undermines the team's confidence in the test suite.
 You will never know if a test is failing due to your changes in the code or because, for example, the network is down.
 At times, rerunning a test might help, but this is only a superficial fix.